moucheng2017/EM-BPL-Semi-Seg/README.md

 This code base has been tested on whole tumour segmentation on Task 01 brain tumour data set downloaded from Medical Segmentation Decathlon: http://medicaldecathlon.com/

 ### Citation

-If you find our paper or code useful for your research, please consider citing:
+If you find our paper or code useful for your research, please consider citing us.
+Thank you!

     @inproceedings{xu2022bpl,
          title={Bayesian Pseudo Labels: Expectation Maximization and Maximization for Robust and Efficient Semi-Supervised Segmentation},